 How does your service stand out?
 I try do the most important things really well.
 Good communication, high quality inspections, a willingness (and a natural curiosity) to go into the "yucky" places of a house, and concise reporting.
 I do what I think is right, and it consistently leads to me to good things in my life.

 What do you enjoy about the work you do?
 Inspecting houses in Massachusetts is interesting.
-It's not unusual to inspect a house built 150 years ago in the morning, and modern construction the same afternoon.
+It's not unusual to inspect a house built 150 years ago on Monday and modern construction on Tuesday.
 I also have the honor of being part of something very important to people.
 When someone hires a home inspector they are putting a lot of faith into one person.

 What education and/or training do you have that relates to your work?
-I'm constantly reading, seeking out experts to bounce questions off of, taking credit course work specific to home inspecting, doing projects that help me learn new stuff, and I was lucky enough to apprentice under a great home inspector.
+I'm constantly taking accredited courses, seeking out experts to bounce questions off of, reading, doing projects that help me learn new stuff, and I was lucky enough to apprentice under a great home inspector.
 I'm constantly learning.
 I think it's when we decide we "know enough" that we get ourselves into trouble.
 I also grew up with tools in my hands, and have worked with them professionally, so learning about "how things work" is sort of my natural frequency.